rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

     - Maybe ask Gemini (or sota LLM)
 - Set expectations: If you are from academia, mention the lack of resources.
 Do best to get the results.
 - Figures: Most people will tell you to have colorful figures.
 The most impactful papers have simple black and white figures (check word2vec).
 No colors.
 Psychologically, it tells reviewer, " my idea is so strong , i dont need a complex figure to explain it".
 Humans already live complex lives.
 Give them simplicity.
-- Break peer review intentionally
+- The illusion of identity.
     - Most people upload their papers on arxiv/twitter.
 That's stupid.
 Everyone knows your name.
 That backfires.
 If you come from a company, or a big hot shot lab, you can play a prestige game.
 But, those who don't have it, cant play it.
 Anonymity is your weapon.
-    - The key is to break peer-review double-blind in such a way, only reviewer knows it.
+    - The key is to psychologically install a `potential identity' in the reviewers mind.
 Copy the style of other (that's not forbidden!!).
-And that too subtly.
     - An example is hinton, notice how all his slides, and figures have a pale yellow background.
 That's his signature.
 Nobody else in community can pull that off.
 - Stupid cartoons don't survive test of time.
 So do stupid titles.
     - People put smileys, robots , cartoons in figures.
 Dont do that.
 Be mature.